Stretch Videos: Too often, we take our exercise regime very seriously, and often don’t even think much about stretching.

 Here's my daughter Stephanie, trying to imitate her friend Max.
 He's the expert at the Downward Dog, but Steph is trying hard.
 Is that a patient grin on his face?

-Her hamstrings are getting a nice little stretch as well.
+Her Hamstrings & Calf muscles are getting a nice little stretch.
 There you go, 2 stretches accomplished at the same time.

 Some folk have sedentary lifestyles or perhaps sit all day long at a desk.
 These are sure fire methods of becoming very inflexible.
 As we sit, our hamstrings and quads tighten up.